ibm-cloud-docs/Cloudant/tutorials/create_query.md

 ## Creating a query
 {: #creating-a-query}

-Queries allow you to extract your data from {{site.data.keyword.cloudant_short_notm}}.
+By using a query, you can extract your data from {{site.data.keyword.cloudant_short_notm}}.
 A well-written [query](/docs/services/Cloudant?topic=cloudant-query#query) can narrow your search and its results to include only the data you want.